Honors and Awards:

-Marquette head coach Ryan Theis will begin his fourth season at the helm of the Golden Eagles in 2017.
+Marquette head coach Ryan Theis will begin his fifth season at the helm of the Golden Eagles in 2018.
 Theis was named the fifth head women's volleyball coach in Marquette University history on Feb.
 14, 2014.

 The 2016 campaign saw the Golden Eagles earn a sixth-straight NCAA Tournament appearance, while four Marquette players earned All-Conference honors in Theis' third season on the bench.
 Allie Barber was named Co-BIG EAST Freshman of the Year and earned All-BIG EAST first team honors with Jenna Rosenthal, Taylor Louis and Meghan Niemann.